 Former big league manager, player Howe in ICU with virus

-HOUSTON (AP) -- Former major league manager and infielder Art Howe is in intensive care in a Houston hospital with the coronavirus.
+HOUSTON — Former major league manager and infielder Art Howe is in intensive care in a Houston hospital with the coronavirus.

 Howe told the station he found out he was positive two days after being tested and tried to recover at home.
 He went to the hospital by ambulance on Tuesday, and remained in ICU.